CHAPTER 5

 "And hast made us unto our God kings and priests: and we shall reign on the earth."

 This verse is the rest of the elders' song.
 This verse is almost a repeat of Revelation Chapter 1, verse 6.
 We covered this topic.
 However, I'd like to remind you of one verse we covered there: "But ye are a chosen generation, a royal priesthood..."
 (1 Peter 2:9).
 If God is your King, your Father, then that makes you a prince or a princess ... royalty.
 We need to conduct ourselves properly.
-And, remember, when you approach your Heavenly Father in prayer, He is King.
+Remember, when you approach your Heavenly Father in prayer, He is King.
 Address Him with reverence.
 He is not 'just a guy upstairs'.
-This is actually an insult to our King.
+That is actually an insult to our Holy King.

 VERSE 11: (Chapter 5)